 Before a fastball to the head ended his career, Cochrane compiled a .320 batting average.
 In 1930, he would hit a career-best .357, then hit .349 the following season.

 Cochrane’s hitting ability was only part of the equation, as he was known for his ability to control a game from behind the plate.
+He was a two-time all-star and three-time World Series Champion.
+In 1947, he was inducted in Cooperstown.

 The 11-time All-Star posted 11 seasons hitting over .300.
 His best stretch was between 1936-1939.
 During that span, he had 102 home runs, 460 RBI, and he finished among the top five in MVP voting.